Yellowstone flooding forces 10,000 to leave national park

 The rains hit just as area hotels have filled up in recent weeks with summer tourists.
 More than 4 million visitors were tallied by the park last year.
 The wave of tourists doesn’t abate until fall, and June is typically one of Yellowstone’s busiest months.

-It was unclear how many visitors to the region remained stranded, or how many people who live outside the park were rescued and evacuated.
+It was unclear how many visitors to the region remained stranded or have been forced to leave Yellowstone, or how many people who live outside the park were rescued and evacuated.

 Mark Taylor, owner and chief pilot of Rocky Mountain Rotors, said his company had airlifted about 40 paying customers over the past two days from Gardiner, including two women who were “very pregnant.”